Local inference

 Installation in Linux/MacOS

 Ersilia is only maintained for Linux and Mac Operating Systems.
-If you work in Windows please use a Windows Subsystem Linux and follow the same instructions.
+If you work in Windows please use a Windows Subsystem Linux.

 Prerequisites